wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

     *   (j) does or causes or permits to be done any act whatsoever by which any damage is caused to a road or any work or thing in, on, or under the same,---

-    and is liable to a fine not exceeding $1,000 and, where the offence is a continuing one, to a further fine not exceeding $50 for every day on which the offence has continued and may be ordered to pay the cost incurred by the council in removing any such encroachment, obstruction, or matter, or in repairing any damage caused as aforesaid:
+    and is liable on conviction to a fine not exceeding $1,000 and, where the offence is a continuing one, to a further fine not exceeding $50 for every day on which the offence has continued and may be ordered to pay the cost incurred by the council in removing any such encroachment, obstruction, or matter, or in repairing any damage caused as aforesaid.

-    provided that no fine shall be imposed unless the information is laid by authority of the council or by an officer thereof.
+    (1A) Proceedings for an offence against subsection (1) must be commenced on the authority of the council, or by an officer of the council.

     (2) The Council shall not authorise or suffer any encroachment on a road if the encroachment would or might interfere with or in any way obstruct the right of the Crown, or of any person so authorised by any Act, to construct, place, maintain, alter, remove, or otherwise deal with any electric wires, telephone wires, telegraph wires, pneumatic tubes, or gas pipes on, over, or under the road, except with the prior written consent of the Minister of the Crown, the person, or principal administrative officer of the body, who or which is responsible for any such services or utilities.